nea/vertx-mod-cassandra-persistor/README.md

     }

 ### Fields
 * `address` *optional* The main address for the module.
 Every module has a main address.
-Defaults to `nea.vertx.cassandra.persistor`
+Defaults to `vertx.cassandra.persistor`
 * `hosts` *optional* A string array of host IPs the module connects to as contact points.
 Defaults to `127.0.0.1`
 * `port` *optional* The port (number) the Cassandra instances are running on.
 All hosts must have Cassandra running on the same port.
 Defaults to `9042`
 * `keyspace` *optional* The Cassandra keyspace to use.
 Defaults to `vertxpersistor`.